orbforge/orb-docs/docs/orb-app/reliability.md

 The reliability status timeline in the Orb app shows:

 - **Responsive Time**: When your connection was working normally
-- **Outage events**: When your connection dropped completely
+- **Outage Events**: When your connection dropped completely
-- **Laggy periods**: When your connection was laggy
+- **Laggy Periods**: When your connection was laggy

 The packet loss timeline shows periods of packet loss.

-Absences of data are shown without color indicating that your device was not active during that window.
+Absences of data are shown without color, indicating that your device was not active during that window.
 Learn more about continuous monitoring in the [Set up sensor](/docs/setup-sensor) guide.

 ## Factors Affecting Reliability